AdobeDocs/commerce-admin.en/help/content-design/adobe-stock-license-image.md

 1. [Access the Adobe Stock Search grid][access-search].

-1. Click an image in the search grid in order to [view the image details][view-details].
+1. To [view the image details][view-details], click an image in the search grid in order.

 1. Depending on the current licensing status of the image, do one of the following:

-   - If the image is already licensed, click **Save**.
+   - If the image is already licensed, click **[!UICONTROL Save]**.

-   - If the image is _not_ licensed, click **License and Save**.
+   - If the image is _not_ licensed, click **[!UICONTROL License and Save]**.

       >[!NOTE]
       >
       >You must have available [Adobe Stock credits][stock-credits] in your account to license the image.

-    This displays a prompt for you to specify a file name that is used to save the image to the [Media Storage][media-storage].
+    This action displays a prompt for you to specify a file name that is used to save the image to the [media storage][media-storage].
 A default file name is provided, but you can customize the name to your preferences.

     ![Save Adobe Stock licensed image](./assets/adobe-stock-save-licensed.png)<!-- zoom -->

-1. Click **Confirm**.
+1. Click **[!UICONTROL Confirm]**.

-    The page redirects to the Media Storage and your saved preview is displayed.
+    The page redirects to the media storage and your saved preview is displayed.

 [adobe-stock-integration]: adobe-stock.md
 [media-storage]: media-storage.md